HariSekhon/Knowledge-Base/bash.md

 rlwrap <command>
 ```

-This works by intercepting user input and storing it
+This works by intercepting user input and storing it and replacing it when you press `Up` or `Down`,
-and replacing it when you press Up or Down giving you essentially command history.
+essentially giving you command history.

 This is usually available in the `rlwrap` package on [RHEL](redhat.md) and [Debian](debian.md)-based Linux systems
 and [brew](brew.md) on Mac.